 Https is a secure version of Http.
 The additional ‘S’ stands for secure.
-It’s the reason the web address bar in your browsers window turns green, either the pad lock, the word secure, the website prefix (https) or all three.
+It’s the reason the web address bar in your browser’s window turns green, either the padlock, the word secure, the website prefix (https) or all three.
 In order for a website to get a security tag, allowing them the ability to make data transfers securely, they have to hand over details about themselves and prove that they own the web address to the company issuing them an SSL (Secure Socket Layer) security certificate.
 By being secure, the earlier mentioned data that gets transferred often via websites, contact forms, emails, payments etc is now encrypted.
 This means anyone who attempts to intercept that data won’t be able to interpret it.
 The information a third party attempts to read is now scrambled into mumbo jumbo, ensuring protection.

 Need an SSL Certificate or hosting company for your website?
 Try Hi Hosting – Fast and Reliable Web Hosting with True 24/7 Support and Free Domain for Life.
 We use Dan at Hi Hosting for all of C&N Property Refurbishments website ventures.
 A thoroughly recommended UK web host with affordable monthly and yearly payment plans.

 Why is Https important?
 Well, not many people enjoy their personal information being shared with other people, whether purposefully or by accident.
-Most websites are now heading towards Https, before it’s forced upon them by influential companies in the internet sector (web browser providers and google particularly).
-Generally, sites that accept personal information like credit card details already have Https checkout pages, they may not have all of their websites pages secured but as long as the important pages are it means the site is as ok as any other to use, so bear in mind that just because a site isn’t fully https on every page it isn’t necessarily a bad thing.
+Most websites are now heading towards Https before it’s forced upon them by influential companies in the internet sector (web browser providers and Google particularly).
+Generally, sites that accept personal information like credit card details already have Https checkout pages, they may not have all of the pages of their website secured but as long as the important pages are it means the site is as ok as any other to use, so bear in mind that just because a site isn’t fully https on every page it isn’t necessarily a bad thing.
 It’s also important to note that a lot of general websites don’t particularly need to be secure, irrespective of the fact your browser window may be making a big deal about it not being secure.
 It doesn’t mean the site you’ve just visited is harmful when the browser informs you it isn’t secure, it just means any information you send via the site isn’t secure.